Yunlei-Wang/Yunlei-Wang.github.io/_pages/about.md

 <h2 style="color: inherit" class="font-weight-bold">
   Research Interests
 </h2>
- My primary research focus the analysis of partial differential equations.
+ My primary research focuses on the analysis of partial differential equations.
 In particular, I study spectral inequalities for Schrödinger operators, non-harmonic trigonometric polynomials, and their applications to control theory for heat equations and the observability of dispersive equations.

  I also have strong interests in microlocal and semiclassical analysis.